cooper-org/cooper/README.md

 ## License

-Cooper is distributed under an MIT license, as found in the [LICENSE](https://github.com/gallego-posada/cooper/tree/master/LICENSE) file.
+**Cooper** is distributed under an MIT license, as found in the [LICENSE](https://github.com/gallego-posada/cooper/tree/master/LICENSE) file.

 ## Acknowledgements

 We thank Manuel del Verme for insightful discussions in the early stages of this library.

-Many of the structural design ideas behind cooper are heavily inspired by the [TensorFlow Constrained Optimization (TFCO)](https://github.com/google-research/tensorflow_constrained_optimization) library.
+Many of the structural design ideas behind **Cooper** are heavily inspired by the [TensorFlow Constrained Optimization (TFCO)](https://github.com/google-research/tensorflow_constrained_optimization) library.
 We highly recommend TFCO for TensorFlow-based projects and will continue to integrate more of TFCO's feature in future releases.

-Cooper supports the use of extra-gradient style optimizers for solving the min-max Lagrangian problem.
+**Cooper** supports the use of extra-gradient style optimizers for solving the min-max Lagrangian problem.
 We include the implementations of the [extra-gradient version](https://github.com/GauthierGidel/Variational-Inequality-GAN/blob/master/optim/extragradient.py) of SGD and Adam by Hugo Berard.